JosenRomero/easy-tailwindcss/README.md

 2. **API Key Setup**
   - Open the "Connection" panel from the sidebar.
   - Click the "Add your API key" button.
+  - Select an AI provider (Gemini or Groq).
-  - Enter your Gemini API key in the input field and press `Enter` to save it.
+  - Enter your API key in the input field and press `Enter` to save it.

   ![Add api key](https://raw.githubusercontent.com/JosenRomero/easy-tailwindcss/main/images/add_api_key.gif)